secretflow/scql/docs/development/scql_config_manual.rst

     2. try the database_name:* rules;
     3. try *:table_name in the end.

-Once found, SCQLEngine will try to connect database with datasource's information correspond to the *datasource_id*
+Once found, SCQLEngine will try to connect database with datasource's information correspond to the *datasource_id*.

 Config for Brpc server
 ^^^^^^^^^^^^^^^^^^^^^^